string(93) "https://mcscertified.com/wp-content/uploads/2021/04/Standards-and-Tools-Library-Archive-2.jpg"

 SMART EXPORT GUARANTEE (SEG)

-The Smart Export Guarantee (SEG) will ensure that households and businesses with small-scale renewable technologies, are paid for exporting their excess electricity to the grid.
+The Smart Export Guarantee (SEG) will ensure that households and businesses with small-scale renewable technologies earn money by selling any extra electricity they generate from their renewable installation back to the National Grid through their electricity supplier.

 MCS certification (or equivalent) will be a requirement to qualify for the SEG, helping to safeguard high standards in the industry.